GraxCode/threadtear/README.md

 ##### ZKM
 Extremely (flow-) obfuscated code, often noticeable by a string decryption method in the static initializer containing switches, or string decryption methods with a very long switch block (about 250 cases).
 ZKM is one of the best (and oldest) obfuscators for java, and also very expensive.
+As ancient as the obfuscator is their website.
 ![ZKM](https://i.imgur.com/Psdagyb.png)
 ##### Stringer
 If your jar file contains some special classes with huge decryption algorithms that are used by string obfuscation and access obfuscation, it's probably Stringer.
-If your file was obfuscated with multiple obfuscators, and Stringer is one of them, you should begin your deobfuscation with Stringer, as Stringer obfuscation cannot be overwritten.
-(Due to custom JAR signature and usage of method names during string decryption) The protection is not bad and Stringer is one of the most expensive obfuscators.
+The protection is not bad and Stringer is one of the most expensive obfuscators.
 Unlike normal obfuscators it does not come with name obfuscation.
 It is rather used as "second layer".
-Probably 90% of people that use this obfuscator are using a crack.
+Probably 90% of people that use this obfuscator are using a crack, as it costs more than a car.
+If your file was obfuscated with multiple obfuscators, and Stringer is one of them, you should begin your deobfuscation with Stringer, as Stringer obfuscation cannot be overwritten.
+(Due to custom JAR signature and usage of method names during string decryption)
 ![Stringer](https://i.imgur.com/LmI9SYz.png)
 ![Stringer 2](https://i.imgur.com/M72plII.png)
 ##### Allatori
 Class names like IiIlIlIiIl or aUx, cOn, PrX indicate Allatori obfuscation.
-Allatori is very common, because it offers a free demo that accessible within a few clicks.
+Allatori is very common amongst obfuscated jar files, because it offers a free demo that accessible within a few clicks.
 The obfuscation is not that hard to reverse.
 ![Allatori](https://i.imgur.com/eWYKtR4.png)
 ##### Paramorphism
-Paramorphism is like the little brother of stringer, as it isn't as good as it.
-It also has some interesting features that aim to crash reverse engineering tools.
+Paramorphism is like the little brother of stringer, as it looks similar, but isn't as good as it.
+It also has some interesting features that aim to crash reverse engineering tools, which can be removed easily.
-The obfuscation strength is not that high.
+The obfuscation strength is comparable to Allatori.
 ![Paramorphism](https://i.imgur.com/netlEgl.png)

 ##### Other obfuscators